 RBTs typically work under BCBAs and BCaBAs and are primarily responsible for the implementations of the behavior services created.
 Essentially, they must perform plans as directed by the BCBA and BCaBA.
 A college degree is not necessary for Registered Behavior Technicians.
 Here are the steps to earn this entry level credential:

 - Each a high school diploma or equivalent

 This can be a perfect pathway if you wish to receive your BCaBA or even the BCBA in the future.

 Related Resource: Top 15 Best Applied Behavior Analysis Online Programs

-These certifications can help improve your career, enhance opportunities, and even create a greater trust in your abilities from your employer and clients.
-With any luck, the information you’ve found here about the various ABA certifications will have you heading down the right path towards your perfect career.
+With any luck, the information you’ve found here about the various ABA certification options will have you heading down the right path towards your perfect career.